-Within 60 days of moving here, you must obtain a Virginia driver's license to legally drive here.
-If you currently hold a commercial driver's license (CDL), you must obtain a Virginia CDL within 30 days.
+When you move to Virginia, you have 60 days to get a Virginia driver's license to legally drive here.
+If you currently have a commercial driver's license (CDL), you must get a Virginia CDL within 30 days.

-Your vehicle must pass an emissions inspection before it can be registered if it is garaged in one of the following localities:
+Otherwise, your vehicle must pass an emissions inspection before it can be registered if it is kept in one of the following localities:

-From the moment you register your vehicle to the day the registration period expires, your vehicle must be covered by a liability policy issued by an insurance company licensed to do business in Virginia - even if the vehicle is not working or not being used.
-For all registered vehicles, Virginia law requires the minimum insurance coverage set forth in the Code of Virginia § 46.2-472.
+From the moment you register your vehicle to the day the registration period expires, you must maintain the minimum amount of liability insurance coverage — even if the vehicle is not working or not being used.

 If insurance is not an option, you must pay a $500 uninsured motor vehicle fee (UMV).
 Paying this fee does not provide insurance coverage, but it does allow you to register and operate your vehicle in Virginia for one year.

-If you sell, trade or dispose of your vehicle, be sure to notify DMV if you want to transfer the license plates to another insured vehicle.
+If you sell, trade or dispose of your vehicle, please notify DMV if you want to transfer the license plates to another insured vehicle.
 If you do not want to transfer your license plates, please return them to any DMV customer service center before you cancel your insurance.
-Failure to comply with Virginia's insurance law will result in fines, suspension of your driver's license, and cancellation of the registrations on all vehicles that you own or co-own.

-After you have insured and titled your vehicle, register it at any Virginia DMV customer service center within 30 days of moving to Virginia.
+Once you've insured and titled your vehicle, register it at any Virginia DMV customer service center within 30 days of moving here.
 Your registration fee is determined by:

-Contact the Virginia State Police if you have questions about whether the sun-shading on your vehicle meets these requirements.
-DMV may issue medical authorizations to individuals who have medical conditions requiring restrictions from sunlight or bright artificial light.
+Contact the Virginia State Police if you have questions about whether the tinting or sun-shading on your vehicle meets these requirements.
+DMV may issue medical authorizations to individuals with medical conditions requiring protection from sunlight or bright artificial light.